All posts by Mahesh Sreekandath

 Music and Motorcycling

-Also, people usually fall into two categories, ones with specific objectives and agendas, and then there are those with more abstract motivations.
-Specific goals could be anything, but it will be absolute and measurable – like retirement by age of 45, or making 200 Million dollars, or filing 20 patents etc. Abstract goals are not specific and tend to be subjective — like pursuit of an interesting career or pursuit of knowledge etc.
+People tend toward one of two orientations: those with specific agendas and those with abstract motivations.
+Specific goals can be anything, but they are measurable and well-defined – like retiring by the age of 45, or making 200 million dollars, or filing 20 patents, etc. Abstract goals are less defined and more subjective — for example, pursuing an interesting career or seeking knowledge.

-Meticulously working towards some specific objective requires long term planning, it requires making calculated trade-offs.
-These specific goals are usually irreconcilable with abstract goals, especially in the long run.
-For instance, you cannot expect to be a millionaire, or retire by 45, if you are only going to do interesting jobs.
-Actually those driven by abstract pursuits might just find it meaningless to state specific goals.
+Meticulously working towards some objective requires long-term planning and calculated trade-offs.
+These goals can often conflict with abstract goals, especially in the long run.
+For instance, you cannot expect to be a millionaire or retire by 45 if you are only going to take “interesting” jobs.
+Since abstract pursuits prioritize discovering the path, the destination itself becomes secondary.
+Such expansion of the boundaries requires identifying the current margins and pushing beyond them.
+Specific goals operate within a defined space, while abstract goals will expand it.

 The Hayek Auction